inbo/inbo-pyutils/gis/shapefile_geojson_shapefile/README.md

 ## NOTE

 This is work in progress.
-Code to covert geojson to shapefile will be added soon.
+Code to convert geojson to shapefile will be added soon.